opentext/storyteller/docs/stl/numbering.md

         </stl:list>
       </stl:list>
 ```

+In HTML it roughly corresponds to [this example](https://www.w3schools.com/css/tryit.asp?filename=trycss_counters3).

 In order to associate such hierarchy of `<stl:p>` elements we can define a CSS class
 (e.g. `item`) with specified `-stl-counter` property as follows